This homily is abased on John 6:51-58.

-We’ve always associated the “Bread of Life” with your Eucharist–and rightly so.
-This sacrament is one of the most beautiful that you offer to us because it is through the Eucharist that we can become one with you in a more-than-spiritual way.
-We who believe in your real presence in the Eucharist know that in a way we don’t understand, we receive your actual body and as a result, you become near to us beyond our imagining.
-But if this is all you want to tell us, do you need several Sundays to convince us?
+We’ve always associated the “Bread of Life” with the Eucharist–and rightly so.
+This sacrament is one of the most beautiful that is offered to us because it is through the Eucharist that we can become one with the Lord in a more-than-spiritual way.
+We who believe in Jesus’ real presence in the Eucharist know that in a way we don’t understand, we receive his actual body and as a result, he becomes near to us beyond our imagining.
+But if this is all the Lord wants to tell us, does he need several Sundays to convince us?

-Actually, what bewilders me about today’s Gospel reading is not that you’re asking us to eat your body and drink your blood.
+Actually, what bewilders me about today’s Gospel reading is not that he is asking us to eat his body and drink his blood.
 We know that already.
 We’ve done that–and do that each time we attend Mass!
-What puzzles me is that you don’t tell your disciples how they’re supposed to go about doing this strange thing you’re asking them to do.
-In other words, you don’t explain!
+What puzzles me is that he doesn’t tell his disciples how they’re supposed to go about doing this strange thing he’s asking them to do.
+In other words, he doesn’t explain!

-Putting myself in your disciples’ shoes–which is one way of praying over the Gospels–I can’t help but wonder: How do you expect your disciples to believe such an outrageous–and not to mention, scandalous–claim?
+Putting myself in the disciples’ shoes–which is one way of praying over the Gospels–I can’t help but wonder: How does the Lord expect his disciples to believe such an outrageous–and not to mention, scandalous–claim?
 Swallow it hook, line, and sinker?
 I mean, a little catechesis wouldn’t hurt.

-But maybe that’s your point.
-Maybe you’re telling us that there are times in our lives when you simply want us to take your word for it.
+But maybe that’s his point.
+Maybe he’s telling us that there are times in our lives when he simply wants us to take his word for it.
 Sometimes we don’t understand why things happen the way they do–or why certain things happen at all.
-In those occasions when we find ourselves incapable of controlling our world and unable to understand, you want us to trust you.
+In those occasions when we find ourselves incapable of controlling our world and unable to understand, the Lord wants our trust.

-When you were asking your disciples to accept this difficult teaching on the Bread of Life, you had just performed one of your most awesome miracles by feeding five thousand hungry men.
-Could it be that on such difficult occasions, you’re asking us to believe not by understanding but by remembering, by recalling the wonders you’ve worked in our lives?
+When Jesus was asking his disciples to accept this difficult teaching on the Bread of Life, he had just performed one of his most awesome miracles by feeding five thousand hungry men.
+Could it be that on such difficult occasions, he’s asking us to believe not by understanding but by remembering, by recalling the wonders he has worked in our lives?

 Come to think of it, understanding doesn’t always lead to faith.
-But rememberingcan!
-It’s our memory of your generosity and blessings in the past that will strengthen our faith in you and when necessary, help us to swallow even your most difficult of messages and the most painful of experiences hook, line, and sinker.
-Amen.
+But remembering can!
+It’s our memory of God’s generosity and blessings in the past that will strengthen our faith in him and when necessary, help us to swallow even his most difficult of messages and the most painful of experiences hook, line, and sinker.